scchn/swift-zpl/README.md

 }
 ```

-or open a pull request to add a new command or improve/fix existing ones.
+or create a pull request to add a new command or improve/fix existing ones.